wilkelab/SDS366/README.md

-# SDS366
+# SDS 366: Data Visualization in R

-SDS 366 Data Visualization
+This repository holds the source materials used to create the class site available at: https://wilkelab.org/SDS366